Creating a Transition

 3. In the Workflow State window, click New Transition on the Transitions subtab.

-4. The Workflow and From fields are already populated with the workflow name and workflow state.
-You cannot edit these fields.
+4. The Workflow and From fields are already filled in with the workflow name and state, and you can't edit them.

 Enter the following basic properties: